by Bruce Wells | May 1, 2023 | Petroleum Products

 How oilfield paraffin created Vaseline — and Maybelline.

 Few associate 1860s oil wells with women’s eyes, but they are fashionably related.
-From paraffin to Vaseline, this is the story of how the goop that accumulated around the sucker rods of America’s earliest oil wells made its way to the eyelashes of women.
+From paraffin to Vaseline, this is the story of how the goop that accumulated around the sucker rods of America’s earliest oil wells made its way to eyelashes.

 In 1865, a 22-year-old Robert Chesebrough left the prolific oilfields of Pithole and Titusville, Pennsylvania, to return to his Brooklyn, New York, laboratory.
 He carried samples of a waxy substance that clogged wellheads.
 He already had dabbled in the “coal oil” business with experiments on refinery processes.